joshuaeckroth/csci221-website/project/group-project-notes.markdown

 Multiplayer text adventure with defined goal & progress; players can talk to each other and create rooms & items in-game.
 Predefined rooms/items and logic dictate game goals & progress.
 Backend db stores room/item/player data.

+## Milestone 3: 5/3

+Derrek:

+- create starting room ("Living Room" or whatever) that exists by default and every player starts in
+- print extensive logging messages
+- research how to save redis data to disk and restore

+Ben:

+- implement players speaking to each other
+- finish room constraints (needing certain items) and letting the player set these constraints

+Charles + Oliver:

+- check if user exists
+- write scripts for creating games (making rooms, etc.)
+- effectively, write test cases for creating rooms/etc. and moving around

+Nicola + Stephen:

+- finish item/player/room saving & load all in constructor
+- finish searchbyname functions
+- make id variable for room/player/item, keep it -1 in constructor, save action sets the id to last id if it's -1

+Mike + Kassaundra:

+- finish player actions, so player is walking around and picking up/dropping items

+Ruby:

+- finish room building & linking, and creating items

 ## Milestone 2: 4/26

 Derrek: